United States v. Scheinberg: Persons indicted

-The prosecutors are seeking jail sentences for the indicted executives and $3 billion from the poker companies.
+The prosecutors were seeking jail sentences for the indicted executives and $3 billion from the poker companies.
 When the U.S. Department of Justice pursued Party Poker in 2006, it led to a $300 million plea agreement by PartyGaming co-founder Anurag Dikshit and a $105 million settlement with the company itself in 2009.
 In the criminal case, "The maximum penalty for violation of the UIGEA and operating a gambling business is 5 years in prison and a fine of $250,000 or twice the gross gain or loss for each charge, for conspiracy to commit wire fraud is 30 years in prison and a fine of $1 million or twice the gross gain or loss, and for money laundering conspiracy is 20 years in prison and a fine of $500,000 or twice the amount laundered."

 Government position

 Preet Bharara, the United States Attorney for the Southern District of New York, expressed his view when the indictment was unsealed:

 As charged, these defendants concocted an elaborate criminal fraud scheme, alternately tricking some U.S. banks and effectively bribing others to assure the continued flow of billions in illegal gambling profits.
 Moreover, as we allege, in their zeal to circumvent the gambling laws, the defendants also engaged in massive money laundering and bank fraud.
 Foreign firms that choose to operate in the United States are not free to flout the laws they don't like simply because they can't bear to be parted from their profits.

 FBI Assistant Director-in-Charge Janice K. Fedarcyk added:

 These defendants, knowing full well that their business with U.S. customers and U.S. banks was illegal, tried to stack the deck.
 They lied to banks about the true nature of their business.
 Then, some of the defendants found banks willing to flout the law for a fee.
 The defendants bet the house that they could continue their scheme, and they lost.

 In the amended complaint the government alleged that "Full Tilt Poker did not maintain funds sufficient to repay all players, and in addition, the company used player funds to pay board members and other owners more than $440 million since April 2007."

 Furthermore, the amended complaint uses the term ponzi scheme prominently, including in its title.

 A lawyer for Ferguson has denied the allegations, suggesting that the issues may have been the result of mismanagement not malice.
 A lawyer for some of the defendants issued a press release stating that the phrase ponzi scheme was inaccurate, unfair and disingenuous and that its use was counterproductive.

 The parties reached a settlement on July 31, 2012, ending all litigation between the government and the PokerStars/Full Tilt companies.